Probabilistic Rainfall Downscaling: Joint Generalized Neural Models with Censored Spatial Gaussian Copula

-A possible extension of our model is the construction of the covariance matrix of the latent censored Gaussian copula in Section \ref{sec:cens_copula_spadep}.
+Further, we have used model fields as predictor variables, which can be resolved reasonably well by typical climate models, hence one possible future direction could be to use the developed methodology for post-processing of climate models.
+Another possible extension of our model is the construction of the correlation matrix of the latent censored Gaussian copula in Section \ref{sec:cens_copula_spadep}.
 Specifically, in the initial distance $\mathcal{D}$, one could include information on differences in weather variables to better capture the spatial dependence.
 In fact, it is possible to extend our copula approach to explicitly capture temporal dependence by adapting the kernel parameter according to temporal information.
 Other improvements particular to the modelling of extreme rainfall events could be made to the JGNM by considering extreme value distributions \citep{behrens2004bayesian,macdonald2011flexible,ding2019modeling,gao2021spatial,richards2022modelling}, either entirely or by adding them as a mixture term in the tail.
-Finally, we acknowledge that imposing a Gaussian covariance structure, while computationally appealing and leading to easy spatial modelling, might be too restrictive, especially for extreme variations in rainfall levels at close-by locations.
+Finally, we acknowledge that imposing a Gaussian correlation structure, while computationally appealing and leading to easy spatial modelling, might be too restrictive, especially for extreme variations in rainfall levels at nearby locations.
 In this context, we could consider other types of copulas, no longer restricted to Gaussian dependence structures \citep{janke2021implicit,wadsworth2022higher,richards2023joint}.